natanfudge/fabric-docs/docs/Modding-Tutorials/Fabric-Contributors/updating_yarn.md

 ### Updating Yarn

+Note: after the intermediary update, this step is no longer necessary.

 1. Make sure Yarn has no important PRs dangling - it's somewhat annoying to deal with them later\!
 2. Open the Enigma mappings from `mappings_official`, with **Type: